Recommended antivirus exclusions, firewall setup and UAC settings for MassLynx - WKB21150

 Anti-Virus Software

-MassLynx is tested with either the current version of Symantec Endpoint Protection or (from 2021) or with Cortex XDR Advanced Endpoint Protection Enabled (Anti-Exploit and Anti-Malware Protection), as specified in the SCN release notes.
+MassLynx is tested with Cortex XDR Advanced Endpoint Protection Enabled (Anti-Exploit and Anti-Malware Protection), as specified in the SCN release notes.

-For Symantec Endpoint, turn off 'Network Threat Protection'.
+If Symantec Endpoint is being used, turn off 'Network Threat Protection'.

 If Trend micro Office Scan is being used, de-select 'Behaviour Monitoring'.